Sodomy: What Say, in History, the Churches of God?

 20 February, 2014

 McClintock and Strong produced the Cyclopedia of Biblical, Theological, and Ecclesiastical Literature, published by Harper and Brothers, 1867-1887, reprinted by Baker Book House Company in 1981.
 I bought by own copy within a few years of that date and remain gratified by the usefulness of the set – a wealth of exactly what the title says.

 For example, I consulted it today just to sooth my mind with some sound reading and judgments.
-When one lives in an age of doctrinal apostasy and intellectual idiocy when the very idea of a Standard is thought peculiar, it good to be reminded of the sober judgments of the past.
-In particular, it is helpful to shore up one’s confession of the Faith by hearing the testimonies of the past.
+When one lives in an age of doctrinal apostasy and intellectual idiocy when the very idea of a Standard is thought peculiar, it is good to be reminded of the sober judgments of the past.
+In particular, it is helpful to shore up one’s confession of the Faith today by hearing the testimonies of the past.

 Our encyclopedists say this in vol. IX, p.
 859 (which is available here http://books.google.com/books?id=f04XAAAAYAAJ&pg=PR5#v=onepage&q&f=false):